Negative pressure as a quantum effect in free-streaming in the cosmological background: De Sitter universe

 which imply, as $y=1/a$ according to equation \eqref{ydef}, that $\varepsilon$ and $p$ scale as $1/a^2$:

 Again, the integrands are the same function of $\kk$, hence the ratio of pressure and energy density turns out to be a negative constant:

 Note that this result does not coincide with the limit $m\to 0$ for the minimal coupling $\xi=0$, where we found $p=-\varepsilon$ in the long time limit.
 In other words, in the long run of de Sitter expansion even a tiny mass is sufficient to drop the ratio $w$ from $-1/3$ to $-1$.
+This is in line with the general discussion in Section \ref{sec:gen} on the limit of the ratio $p/\varepsilon$ for $t \to \infty$ in the minimal coupling scenario both for finite $m$ and $H \gg m$ and for $m=0$.
+The reason of the different limits is due to the fact that, in both the energy density and pressure expression in eq. \eqref{epsilonpt}, in the long run, even a tiny mass is sufficient to make the $m^2 |u_k(t)|^2$ term overwhelm the $\kk^2/a^2 |u_k(t)|^2$ term as $a \to \infty$ for any $\kk$.